t-benze/redux-local-state/README.md

 ## redux-local-state

 A Redux add-on to support create local state for React Component in redux store, which lives only within the component's lifecycle.
+Check this [post](https://medium.com/@tangbenze/introduce-redux-local-state-to-your-react-app-9f96f18d4f35) for the rationale behind.

 ### Usage